 to diagnose and treat the various types of diseases affecting the musculoskeletal system, which may include rheumatoid arthritis, gout, lupus, osteoarthritis, osteoporosis and fibromyalgia, among others.
-Dr. Sharma is trained to provide surgical and non-surgical treatments, including the prescription of medications.
+Dr. Sharma is trained to provide a wide range of treatments, including the prescription of medications.

 Rheumatology is a medical specialty focused on the non-surgical treatment of arthritis and rheumatic disorders.
 Rheumatologists diagnose and treat disorders of the joints, soft tissue and connective tissue, as well as autoimmune and rheumatic diseases.
 Autoimmune diseases are those affecting the immune system’s reaction to the body’s own tissues – for example, the immune system may attack the body’s healthy tissues by mistake.
 Rheumatic diseases are those affecting the muscles or joints, typically caused by swelling or inflammation.